Remote Work

 • If you cannot encrypt the remote-work computer by 1/1/2022, submit an Information Security Exception Request Form.

 • All university-issued computers used for remote work and handling sensitive information should have advanced endpoint detection and response software installed (e.g., Crowdstrike).
-If you need assistance installing Crowdstrike, please get in touch with the ISO at infosec@vcu.edu.
+If you need assistance installing Crowdstrike, please contact the ISO at infosec@vcu.edu.

 • Personal computers: The use of personal computers for work purposes is discouraged.
-If personal computers are used for work purposes, please refer to the general computer security guidance for tips and tricks on keeping your personal computer safe.
+If you do use personal computers for work purposes, please refer to the general computer security guidance for tips and tricks on keeping them safe.

 Secure Workspace